 7474 (1992 TC) is a small asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified 1992 TC as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 1992 TC orbits the sun every 716 days (1.96 years), coming as close as 1.11 AU and reaching as far as 2.02 AU from the sun.
-Based on its brightness and the way it reflects light, 1992 TC is probably between 0.699 to 1.563 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids, very roughly comparable in size to the Golden Gate Bridge.
+Based on its brightness and the way it reflects light, 1992 TC is probably between 0.699 to 1.563 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, very roughly comparable in size to the Golden Gate Bridge.

 1992 TC's orbit is 0.17 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.